 Every tubular cavity (tonearm and/or horn) has a distinct resonant or natural frequency, which tends to "amplify" certain groups of tones, just like the effect one can get when blowing across a pop bottle.
 Left unchecked, resonant effects can totally dominate the sound we hear, and result in very annoying sound quality wherein certain notes are played at very loud levels and others are barely audible .
 The effects of resonance are highly complex and beyond the scope of this article, but the use of tapered tubes and horns tends to broaden and reduce the resonant characteristics and reduce the sensitivity of the phonograph to over-respond to specific frequencies.
 This additional benefit of tapered tonearms will be covered in future articles.

 Finally, the bends and curves that occur in a tonearm's gooseneck and in horn elbows also reduce acoustic efficiency.
 These features tend to cause some energy from the soundwaves to strike the internal walls at the bends, and some portion of the wave is reflected backwards, reducing the strength of the forward moving sound wave.
 When you listen to a Victor V compared to a Victrola XVI, the "V" has a better sound not only because the horn is larger (and with a better taper), but also because the bends in the elbow joints are less severe, resulting in fewer internal reflections.
 These bends and curves also give rise to soundwaves which may no longer travel "straight" down the tonearm tubes or horns, but instead bounce off the inside diameter in a zig-zag fashion as they exit into the listening room.
 High frequency sound reflects from hard surfaces similarly to the way that light reflects from a mirror; if the sound wave is no longer aimed straight down the tube, it bounces back and forth along the inner diameter as it moves along.
-Some of the hobbyist literature on acoustic phonographs claims that this zig-zagging phenomena is the main reason that horns increase the volume of sound.
+Some of the hobby literature on acoustic phonographs claims that this zig-zagging phenomena is the main reason that horn structures increase the overall volume of sound.
 According to these texts, the waves bounce back and forth (zig-zag) fewer times as they exit a tapered horn than they would in a straight tube, and thus arrive stronger to our ears (NOT!!!).
-Low and medium frequencies don't zig-zag much at all, and in reality, the bouncing effect has virtually nothing to do with the increased sound radiation efficiency of horns.
-However there is one important outcome from this high frequency zig-zag wave phenomena.
-Since it is only the high frequencies that are zig-zagging, these high pitch sounds strike and bounce off the phonograph's horn structure itself many times as they travel to the listener.
+Low and medium frequency sound waves certainly reflect to some extent within a horn structure, but the internal bouncing effect has virtually nothing to do with the increased sound radiation efficiency (e.g sound volume) of phonograph horns.
+The primary reason for the louder volume is due to the horn's improved impedance matching with the surrounding room as discussed above.
+However there is one important outcome from the high frequency zig-zag wave phenomena.
+Since it is mostly the high frequencies that are zig-zagging, higher pitched sounds will strike and bounce off the phonograph's horn structure itself many times as they travel to the listener.
 If the horn is made of wood, it's rougher inner surface will diffuse much of the reflected high frequency energy in all directions, reducing its strength.
 A smooth metal horn will efficiently reflect most of the high frequency energy.
 These effects give us the characteristic wood and metal horn sound quality that we hear, which is nothing more than the amount of high frequency content in the sound.
 A metal horn simply has greater high frequency content.
-This topic will also be covered in future articles.